OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected & High-Risk Areas

 Bagging: The Company uses tamper-evident bags to prevent mixing and contamination of material as it transits to the main export office.
 These bags are inventory controlled by use of the bag’s individual serial number.
 Bags are issued to each collection point or buying agent and inventoried regularly.
 Any bag damaged or missing is barred from the system to ensure no future use of that bag.
 All bags are tamper-evident and all employees issued bags will be held accountable for any loss of inventory.

 Step 4 – Carry out independent 3rd party audit of supply chain due diligence

 Currently, no 3rd party audits have been completed on a gold supply chain from the DRC.
 However, Fair Congo (‘Origins’) is currently in the process of joining RJC and, as the key co-investment and implementing partner of the new USAID funded CVCFG, an audit will be conducted for this membership.
 Additionally, as all supply chain data is recorded within the Consensas® platform, a desktop audit will be conducted by Consensas® prior to completing the RJC audit.

 As part of the USAID funded CVCFG, Levin Sources will be assisting Fair Congo (‘Origins’) to enhance its due diligence measures and prepare for the audit process.

 Chambers Federation also completes financial audits annually by certified CPAs along with numerous physical and desktop internal audits.

 Step 5 – Report annually on supply chain due diligence

-A general report will be issued each year on due diligence practices and challenges.
+A general report is prepared for each year on due diligence practices, challenges and specific supply chain incidents.
 Any reported incidents, including those reported by 3rd parties as well as internally reported incidents, will be documented in this report.
 While the first year of export 2018 is complete it has not yet been made public as it is still under review and redaction to ensure privacy rights of those within the reported incidents is respected.

 Please also visit: